Categories

 A chimpanzee family

 From Senegal to South Africa, the chimpanzee may be found in a total of 21 African nations.
-The bonobo only lives in the wet woods of southern Democratic Republic of the Congo.
+The bonobo only lives in the wet woods of the southern Democratic Republic of the Congo.

 The bonobo follows a plant-based diet, whereas the chimpanzee eats a variety of foods.